In Spain, there is one grape variety that reigns above all others, Garnacha (also known as grenache). Spain is Garnacha!!

-Some forgotten old vines, planted high up at altitude, and with a variety of soils including slate and granite give an intense personality and a new dimension to the garnachas from the centre of Spain.
+Some forgotten old vines planted high up at altitude, and with a variety of soils including slate and granite give an intense personality and a new dimension to the Garnacha from the centre of Spain.
 Among these, the Pegaso Zeta from Telmo Rodriguez is by far the most memorable we have tried to date.

 If you want to have a glass of what Spain is, its history, its varied landscapes and its different cultures, try a glass of Garnacha.